Eleanor Rigby: The real-life Eleanor Rigby

-McCartney's recollection of how he chose the name of his protagonist came under scrutiny in the 1980s, after a headstone engraved with the name "Eleanor Rigby" was discovered in the graveyard of St Peter's Parish Church in Woolton, in Liverpool.
+McCartney's recollection of how he chose the name of his protagonist came under scrutiny in the 1980s, after a headstone engraved with the name "Eleanor Rigby" was discovered in the churchyard of St Peter's Parish Church in Woolton, in Liverpool.
 Part of a well-known local family, Rigby had died in 1939 at the age of 44.
 Close by was a headstone bearing the name McKenzie.
-St Peter's was where Lennon attended Sunday school as a boy, and he and McCartney first met at the church fete there in July 1957.
+St Peter's was where Lennon attended Sunday school as a boy, and he and McCartney first met at the church fête there in July 1957.
 McCartney has said that while he often walked through the churchyard, he had no recollection of ever seeing Rigby's grave.
 He attributed the coincidence to a product of his subconscious.
 McCartney has also dismissed claims by people who, because of their name and a tenuous association with the Beatles, believed they were the real Father McKenzie.

 In 1990, McCartney responded to a request from Sunbeams Music Trust by donating a historical document that listed the wages paid by Liverpool City Hospital; among the employees listed was Eleanor Rigby, who worked as a scullery maid at the hospital.
 Dating from 1911 and signed by the 16-year-old Rigby, the document attracted interest from collectors because of what it seemingly revealed about the inspiration behind the Beatles song.
 It sold at auction in November 2008 for £115,000.
 McCartney stated at the time: "Eleanor Rigby is a totally fictitious character that I made up ...
 If someone wants to spend money buying a document to prove a fictitious character exists, that's fine with me."

 Rigby's grave in Woolton became a landmark for Beatles fans visiting Liverpool.
 A digitised image of the headstone was added to the 1995 music video for the Beatles' reunion song "Free as a Bird".
 Continued interest in a possible connection between the real-life Eleanor Rigby and the 1966 song led to the deeds for the grave being put up for auction in 2017, along with a Bible that once belonged to Rigby and a handwritten score for the track (subsequently withdrawn) and other items of Beatles memorabilia.